Coyote Creek (San Gabriel River tributary)

-Coyote Creek is a principal tributary of the San Gabriel River in northwest Orange County, southeast Los Angeles County, and southwest Riverside County, California.
-It drains a land area of roughly 41.3 mi2 covering eight major cities, including Brea, Buena Park, Fullerton, Hawaiian Gardens, La Habra, Lakewood, La Palma, and Long Beach.
+Coyote Creek is a principal tributary of the San Gabriel River in northwest Orange County and southeast Los Angeles County, California.
+It drains a land area of roughly 41.3 mi2 covering nine major cities, including Brea, Buena Park, Cerritos, Fullerton, Hawaiian Gardens, La Habra, Lakewood, La Palma, and Long Beach.

 Some major tributaries of the creek in the highly urbanized watershed include Brea Creek, Fullerton Creek, and Carbon Creek.
-The mostly flat creek basin is separated by a series of low mountains, and is bounded by several small mountain ranges, including the Chino Hills, Puente Hills, and West Coyote Hills.
+The mostly-flat creek basin is separated by a series of low mountains, and is bounded by several small mountain ranges, including the Chino Hills, Puente Hills, and West Coyote Hills.

 Course

 Coyote Creek is roughly 13.7 mi long and flows generally southwest, while its North Fork, shown on federal maps as La Canada Verde Creek, measures 9.1 mi.
 The longest single tributary is Carbon Creek, which flows 13.6 mi, followed closely by Fullerton Creek, which measures 13.0 mi.
 Two major flood control reservoirs, Brea Reservoir and Fullerton Reservoir, are located in the watershed and feed into Brea Creek and Fullerton Creek, respectively.
 Brea Creek and Tonner Canyon form the uppermost reaches of the watershed.
-Coyote Creek joins the San Gabriel very near its mouth in Long Beach.
+Coyote Creek joins the San Gabriel River very near its mouth in Long Beach.